coolbutuseless/lz4lite/README.md

 ## Compressing 1 million Integers

-`lz4lite` supports the direct compression of raw, integer, real and logical vectors.
+`lz4lite` supports the direct compression of raw, integer, real, complex and logical vectors.

 On this test data, compression speed is \~600 MB/s, and decompression speed is \~3GB/s